 Add Protein: Our hair is made up of protein bonds called keratin.
 This protein provides structure to the hair, giving it its shape and strength.
 When our hair has adequate protein, it is less prone to breakage and can hold on to moisture better.
 Protein also helps maintain our curls and protects them from heat damage.
 Maintaining a healthy protein / moisture balance is critical to keeping healthy hair.
 You can boost your protein intake with foods like fatty fish and low-fat dairy products or with supplements.
+You can also include protein, like the oat protein in Nourish Treatment, in your hair care regimen.

 Embrace Protective Styles: Protective styling is a very useful technique for protecting your hair (especially your ends) during colder weather.
 A protective style refers to any style which has the ends of our hair – the oldest and most fragile part - tucked away.
 Bantu knots, box braids, and updos are all examples of protective styles.